8 rock pools to explore in South Australia

 Experience nature but take nothing but photographs.
 It's actually illegal to remove any animals or plants from foreshore and seashore rocky reefs in SA (from high tide down to 2 metres).
 We want our marine life to continue to live and thrive.

-Here are eight of the best rock pools to explore across SA:
+Here are 8 of the best rock pools to explore across SA:

 1. Kingston Park

-Kingston Park is located about 17 kilometres south of Adelaide, near the seaside suburb of Brighton.
+Kingston Park is located about 17 km south of Adelaide, near the seaside suburb of Brighton.

 Take a walk down on the beach to the south.
 You’ll find lots of large rocks, and in between them is a great place for kids to search for rock pools.